| Vol. 21 No. 4

 Massachusetts Amherst were praised for attracting low-income

+students.
 Most state universities, however, "posted dismal grade-point

 averages."
 The report argued that grant aid has decreased